Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 How It Actually Works

-And to be clear about what Fictionary’s AI does not do: it doesn’t write for you.
+And to be clear about what Fictionary’s AI does not do.
+It doesn’t write for you.
 Not a sentence, not a paragraph, not a scene.
 It doesn’t suggest plot ideas or generate dialogue.
 This is purely an analytical tool.
 You write the novel.
 Fictionary helps you see what you built.

 The Editing Tool That Doesn’t Try to Be a Writing Tool